 About Herald

-Herald is a male Pug almost 3 years old.
+Herald is a male Pug about 3 years old.
 Carefully selected as a great representative of his breed, Connie decided to make him part of their program.
 Connie has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Pug